 Here are a few things to consider when choosing LED light bulbs…

-Manufacturer’s claims vary wildly about the efficiency of LEDs and can often be quite misleading.
+Manufacturer’s claims vary wildly about the efficiency of LEDs (Light Emitting Diode) and can often be quite misleading.
 The simplest way to ensure that you are comparing “like with like” is to look at the efficiency in Lumens per Watt.
 That is, how much light do you get for each Watt of electricity used.

 Early LEDs were mostly a very much higher colour temperature (ie a bluish light) than the typical 2700K colour temperature of a warm white incandescent lamp.
 This has led many people to think that LEDs gave a “cold” light.